hashicorp/vscode-terraform/.github/SUPPORT.md

 ## Enterprise/Commercial Support

-If you are an existing Terraform Cloud or Enterprise customer on a [plan](https://www.hashicorp.com/products/terraform/pricing) with support included, please submit a HashiCorp support request or email tf-cloud@hashicorp.support
+If you are an existing HCP Terraform or Terraform Enterprise customer on a [plan](https://www.hashicorp.com/products/terraform/pricing) with support included, please submit a HashiCorp support request or email tf-cloud@hashicorp.support